 - Functional requirements document

 - Project plan (defining project goals and objectives, phases, methodology, internal and external team, risk register, project communication, and reporting)

 - Project status report (on a monthly basis)

 - Meeting book

 For the project, a team of employees was dedicated and the process of team development was to take place.
 It involved going through the phases of team development based on Tuckman’s model, which can be seen on the graphic below:

-Tuckman foresaw five phases of team development that include forming, storming, norming, performing and adjourning.
+Tuckman foresaw five phases of team development that include forming, storming, norming, performing, and adjourning.
 During the project completion phase, a new phase emerged as necessary to be identified, and that is the evaluation phase.
-This is an upgrade to the basic five-phase model, as a good practice should encourage organizational change through team evaluation that results with a list of qualities and characteristics of dedicated teams, as well as knowledge transfer on horizontal basis throughout the organization.
+This is an upgrade to the basic five-phase model, as a good practice should encourage organizational change through team evaluation that results in a list of qualities and characteristics of dedicated teams, as well as knowledge transfer on a horizontal basis throughout the organization.

 The basis of team development is collaboration and it is vital to mention which tools were utilized to make ease of those processes.
 For Agile Scrum management, Atlassian Jira was the main platform for defining sprints, epics, versions, and tasks, as well as for reporting based on backlog and sprint reports.
 Quick communication was utilized through Microsoft Teams, which turned up to be a good choice, especially for dislocated members with whom we collaborated through video call chats.
 On the other hand, developers and designers used specific tools such as inVision for presenting the design and Zeplin for ease of converting the design to CSS.